-What`s new in childhood leukemia research and treatment?
+What’s new in childhood leukemia research and treatment?

-This progress has already led to vastly improved and highly sensitive tests for detecting leukemia in blood or bone marrow samples.
+This progress has already led to vastly improved and very sensitive tests for detecting leukemia cells in blood or bone marrow samples.
 The polymerase chain reaction (PCR) test, for example, can identify very small numbers of leukemia cells based on their gene translocations or rearrangements.
 This test is useful in determining how completely the leukemia has been destroyed by treatment, and whether a relapse will occur if further treatment is not given.

 - Why do some children with acute lymphocytic leukemia (ALL) relapse after treatment, and how can this be prevented?

 - Are there other prognostic factors that will help identify which children need more or less intensive treatment?